lionelMuskwe/inventory-system/README.md

 ```

 Also ensure that you have set up a `User Library` for `Java FX`.
 When you clone the repo you will need to configure the `build path` such that you add the `Java FX class library`

+### Database Connection

+We are going to be using a java MysQl Connector API.
+To set this up download the file `mysql-connector-java-8.0.29-tidb-1.0.2` from theweb.
+Now:

+1. Add the `mysql-connector-java-8.0.29-tidb-1.0.2` inside your package
+1. Add the `mysql-connector-java-8.0.29-tidb-1.0.2` through the `Configure build path` as an `External JAR`